Perlite: What It Is And How To Use It Right

 Even after your cuttings are started, perlite can be a standalone hydroponic growing media.
 However, it can be problematic in higher-water settings, such as ebb-and-flow systems or deep water culture.
 The lightweight nature of perlite, and its high air content, means it tends to float… and you don’t want your media to wash away!

 Where To Buy Perlite

 One place to buy bulk perlite is at a big box store like Home Depot.
-Most stores have a reasonable selection, although you may wish to closely look at the label to make sure that it is 100% perlite rather than a soil or fertilizer blend.
+Most stores have a reasonable selection, although you may wish to look closely at the label to make sure that it is 100% perlite rather than a soil or fertilizer blend.
 You can also find it at a good hydroponics store as well.
-But I like to order it online where I can easily find a perlite to suit my personal preferences.
-There’s a wide variety, but a few types which I’d recommend are
+But I like to order it online where I can easily find perlite to suit my personal preferences.
+There’s a wide variety of choices available.

-Perlite is truly a multipurpose additive to your plant media, providing lots of benefit with relatively few drawbacks.
-Whether you grow in containers on your patio, or are starting cuttings indoors under grow lights, you will find it to be a useful addition to your garden shed.
+Perlite is truly a multipurpose soil additive to your plant media (especially potting soil), providing lots of benefits with relatively few drawbacks.
+Whether you grow in containers on your patio or are starting cuttings indoors under grow lights, you will find it to be a useful addition to your garden shed.
 It offers superior drainage at a low price and won’t break down.
 This volcanic popcorn really works!